 That depends on your need.
 Let me list out the features and purposes of each official Ubuntu flavor and then you can decide which one is good for you.

-This is the default Ubuntu until Ubuntu 17.04 version.
+This is the default Ubuntu version since 2017.
 A Mac OS X like interface (apologies to hardcore Ubuntu users).
 This is the main focus of Ubuntu team.
 You’ll find lots of support on the forums and most articles on various Ubuntu blogs are written around it.
-In short, more support and available resource.
+In short, more support and available resources for it.

-But Unity requires upgraded hardware.
+But GNOME requires above average hardware to function.
 It’s resource hungry.
 So if your system has RAM less than 4 GB, I don’t recommend it.

 Kubuntu is fine for an average system.
 If your system has RAM over 2 GB, you should be fine with it.